Banks behind the scenes

-Banks behind the scenes: 5 things you always wanted to know about UK banks
+We shed light on the 5 things you've always wanted to know about UK banks.

 Unless you’re cynical enough to keep all your money stashed in a tin under your mattress, chances are you’re trusting a bank to keep it safe for you.
 But with LIBOR scandals, interest rates at virtually nothing and the constant threat of economic collapse niggling away in the background of most news stories these days, it’s bound to make you wonder how much you know about the institutions tasked with holding onto your money for you.

 Now, we at Plum are absolutely NOT here to tell you that you should immediately withdraw everything you have in any bank account anywhere — trust us, it’s not going to be any safer wedged in bundles between your sofa cushions — but we can shed some light on how banks work behind the scenes, so you can better trust the guys looking after your money.